Fishing on the Colorado River

 Once in a while, that dream of glory comes true.
 More often, outbound optimists return as realists in the harsher light of late afternoon, eager to show off their catchhowever small it might compare to the record setters.

 Starting at the top of the lakes that make up Colorado River desert impoundments, Lake Powell’s trout population, including those found in the Glen Canyon Dam south to the Lees Ferry stretch of the river, provide exciting fishing opportunities year-round.
 The area is known for its largemouth and smallmouth bass, striped bass, black crappie and walleye fishing.

 March to November is prime fishing season.
 Crappies swim into the shallows to spawn in the spring; fishing shoreline brush then is a good bet.
 Fish in deep waters during the cooler months to catch walleye.
 Before your first cast, check with a marina store for the necessary licenses, fish limits and other regulations.

-Throughout human history, mankind has built monuments to his ingenuity and skill.
+Throughout human history, mankind has built monuments to its ingenuity and skill.
 In Egypt, it was the Pyramids.
 Rome built the Colosseum.
 The Greeks built the Acropolis.
 The great cathedrals of Europe raised the skills of their builders to unparalleled heights, creating awe-inspiring structures.
 In the Americas, the city dwellings of Mesa Verde and the high mountain city of Machu Pichu speak to the skill and ingenuity of their builders.